 The goal of this course is for the student to gain a view into cutting-edge research by surveying current research from the perspectives of basic scientific thinking, hypothesis development and testing, and interpretation of data.
 Students are trained in research approaches to relevant problems and consider which experiments might best address the question.
-Topics include: how a hypothesis is developed from existing data, how experiments are chosen to address specific hypotheses, and how the data are interpreted.
+This includes how to find and utilize appropriate research sources using library materials and online databases.
+The student will also learn how to develop a research project, including: how a hypothesis is developed from existing data, how experiments are chosen to address specific hypotheses, and how the data are interpreted.
+These course topics will be integrated with other ongoing courses including Scientific Method, Biochemistry, Cellular and Molecular Biology, and Basic Concepts in Biomedical Modeling.

-BIOM 553G - Basic Concepts in Biomedical Modeling 2 credits
+BIOM 553G - Basic Concepts in Biomedical Modeling